zendesk/ruby-kafka/README.md

 producer.produce(data, topic: "events")
 ```

+There's also an example of [encoding messages with Apache Avro](https://github.com/zendesk/ruby-kafka/wiki/Encoding-messages-with-Avro).

 #### Partitioning

 Kafka topics are partitioned, with messages being assigned to a partition by the client.
 This allows a great deal of flexibility for the users.
 This section describes several strategies for partitioning and how they impact performance, data locality, etc.